-Try not keep your links at a minimum, not sending more than three.
+Try to keep your links at a minimum, not sending more than three.
 In fact, most email marketers would say to limit it to just the one.

 #7 Friendly, non-promotional language

-Mind the language and tone your sales pitch, this is the Primary tab!
+Mind the language and tone of your sales pitch, this is the Primary tab!

 Simply put, draft an email that sounds and looks like it’s from a friend and not from a brand chasing down a sale.